Marylucy123450/-Phase-4-Code-Challenge-Superheroes/README.md

 <!-- ABOUT THE PROJECT -->

 ## About The Project

-The process of ideating and planning your app: deciding on your models,  working on an API for tracking heroes and their superpowers.
+An API for tracking heroes and their superpowers.

  ### The project was built with:
  * Ruby v3.1.4
  * Ruby on Rails v7.0.4